ianengelbrecht/delta-crdts-esm/README.md

 const RGA = CRDT('rga');
 etc...
 ```

+Note these omissions in the original documentation:
+- `lwwreg.write()` takes two parameters, timestamp and value.
+- `rwlwwset.add()` and `rwlwwset.remove()` also take timestamp, value.

+Timestamps can be anything but you probably want to use something like an [HLC](https://www.npmjs.com/package/@tpp/hybrid-logical-clock).

 Also moved the MessagePack codec here so an additional package is not necessary.
 It will encode/decode plain deltas, CRDT state, and more complex objects containing CRDT state/deltas.
 ```